wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
-To do an automatic install of Upsell Order Bump Offer for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of Upsell Order Bump Offer for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click Add New.

 In the search field type **"Upsell Order Bump Offer for WooCommerce"** and click Search Plugins.
 Once you've found our Upsell Order Bump Offer for WooCommerce plugin you can view details about it such as the point release, rating, and description.
 Most importantly, of course, you can install it by simply clicking **"Install Now"**.